websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/consuming-graphql-apis.md

 After Liferay DXP initializes, you can find the service you need.

-1. Sign in using the default credentials:
+1. Go to `http://localhost:8080` and sign in using the default credentials:
     **User Name:** `test@liferay.com`
     **Password:** `test`